iris-hep/iris-hep.github.io/pages/projects/caching.md

-Finally, software improvements to the OSG collector have enabled us to start collecting and anlazying g-stream data, which is the XRootD monitoring stream tha includes cache specific events.
+Finally, software improvements to the OSG collector have enabled us to start collecting and anlazying g-stream data, which is the XRootD monitoring stream that includes cache specific events.
 In the figure below we can observe an example of the g-stream data being colleted form the caches in the OSDF.

 <br>